fkdosilovic/minor-adult-classification-ensemble/README.md

 Networks](https://www.fer.unizg.hr/en/course/neunet_a) course (Faculty of Electrical Engineering and Computing, University of Zagreb) project.

+**Update:** The project title that was chosen at the start the semester was *Real-time de-identification of minors*.
+I've decided to leave that title in the final project report even though we did not get close to *real-time* adulthood classification, but decided to rename the repository.

 Team members:
 1. Filip Karlo Došilović
 2. Antonio Gauta